-- A clear plastic sheet that covers you from the armpit/upper chest level down past the feet. - In this case, a vacuum pump is used to remove the air from between the sheet and the bag.
+- a) A thermoplastic shell in addition to the vacuum cushion. - b) Along with the vacuum cushion placed under the body: - A clear plastic film covers you from the armpit/upper chest level down past the feet. - A vacuum pump is used to remove the air from between the film and the bag.